- Common Name

 - Tangara (Tupi word for brightly colored bird) nigroviridis (black and green)

-- The beryl-spangled tanager is a brightly colored bird mostly black with iridescent green to blue-green scale-like speckles over much of its plumage.
+- The male beryl-spangled tanager is a brightly colored bird that is mostly black with iridescent green to blue-green scale-like speckles over much of its plumage.
 The mask, forehead, chin, back, wings and tail are all black.

 - Includes fruit and nectar